1o1vfx/tempestcore/README.md

 This was made for a server named TempestNetworks

-Owned by ZE47 aka me!
+Owned by Operator aka me!

 Hope you enjoy this mess of code